 The products we listed at the beginning of the article are among the best possible solutions to a scorpion invasion, so adding them to your arsenal is usually a good idea.

 To wrap up this article, let’s take a last look at our Top 3 products:

 The Wondercide Natural Scorpion Repellent is a highly effective natural solution to most scorpion problems.
-It doesn’t include any unwanted chemicals such as pyrethrins, pyrethroids or permethrins but is instead based on cedar oil and other essential oils and plant extracts.
+It doesn’t include any unwanted chemicals such as pyrethrins, pyrethroids, or permethrins but is instead based on cedar oil and other essential oils and plant extracts.
 These give it a lot of kick against a lot of types of insect pests, including scorpions who cannot stand such plants and oils.
-The repellent offers on-contact kill potential against a lot of pests and a long-term repelling effectiveness.
+The repellent offers on-contact kill potential against a lot of pests and long-term repelling effectiveness.